 In 2017, Vietnam signed the UN treaty on the Prohibition of Nuclear Weapons.

-In 2017, Vietnam's under-20 football team qualified for the FIFA U-20 World Cup for the first time in their football history.
+In 2017, Vietnam's under-20 football team managed to qualify for the FIFA U-20 World Cup for the first time.

-In September 2018, the Hanoi People's Committee urged citizens to stop eating dog and cat meat, citing the risk of diseases like rabies and leptospirosis.
-Over 1,000 stores in Hanoi were found selling both meats.
-The decision received positive feedback on social media.
+In September 2018, the Hanoi People's Committee urged the citizens of the country to stop eating dog and cat meat, citing the risk of diseases like rabies and leptospirosis.

-A 2018 study revealed Vietnam is a destination for the illegal export of rhinoceros horns from South Africa.
+A study released in 2018 revealed that Vietnam is a destination for the illegal export of rhinoceros horns from South Africa.

 In 2018, Travel + Leisure ranked Hội An as one of the world's top 15 best destinations to visit.

-In 2018, a decree on university autonomy, allowing universities to operate independently without ministerial control, is in its final stages of approval.
+In 2018, a decree on university autonomy allowing them to operate independently without ministerial control is in its final stages of approval.

-In 2018, the Japanese engineering group Shimizu Corporation built a plant for the treatment of soil polluted by Agent Orange.
+In 2018, the Japanese engineering group Shimizu Corporation, working with Vietnamese military, built a plant for the treatment of soil polluted by Agent Orange.

-In 2018, the construction ministry stated that Vietnam's water supply and drainage industry had been applying hi-tech methods and information technology (IT) to sanitation issues, but faced challenges like limited funding, climate change, and pollution.
+In 2018, the construction ministry said the country's water supply, and drainage industry had been applying hi-tech methods and information technology (IT) to sanitation issues but faced problems like limited funding, climate change, and pollution.

-In June 2019, the health ministry announced the establishment of water inspection units nationwide to conduct unannounced inspections due to health issues caused by poor or polluted water supplies.
+In June 2019, the health ministry announced that water inspection units would be established nationwide to conduct unannounced inspections due to health issues caused by poor or polluted water supplies.

-The Vietnamese government forecasted that the country would have a 45% urbanisation rate by 2020, although it was confirmed to only be 34.4% according to the 2019 census.
+The Vietnamese government, through its construction ministry, forecasted the country would have a 45% urbanisation rate by 2020, though it was confirmed to only be 34.4% according to the 2019 census.

 Vietnam Airlines, the state-owned national airline, aims to operate 170 passenger aircraft by 2020.

-As of 2021, the population of Vietnam stood at approximately 97.5 million people.
+As of 2021, the population of Vietnam stands at approximately 97.5 million people.

-In 2021, Nguyen Phu Trong, General Secretary of the Communist Party of Vietnam, was re-elected for his third term in office.
+In 2021, Nguyen Phu Trong, the General Secretary of the Communist Party of Vietnam, was re-elected for his third term.

-Since 2021, Phạm Minh Chính as been the Prime Minister of Vietnam
+Since 2021, Phạm Minh Chính has been the Prime Minister of Vietnam.

 According to findings by the International Monetary Fund (IMF) in 2022, the unemployment rate in Vietnam was 2.3%, the nominal GDP US$406.452 billion, and a nominal GDP per capita $4,086.